Mikea15/mikea15.github.io/_posts/2019-10-22-exploring-multi-threading-in-c.md

 The sample codes are my exploration of this specific case and by no means is free of bugs.
 But it is interesting to see how the code would run across multiple thread, how to synchronize and make the most of my system.

 All screenshots are taken with the debug version of the program, so we could clearly see the workload in the profiler.
 For that I used [Superluminal Profiler](https://www.superluminal.eu/).
 I found out that it is an amazing, lightweight profiler.
-You can also use [Intel&#8217;s VTune](https://software.intel.com/en-us/vtune) for free.
+You can also use [Intel's VTune](https://software.intel.com/en-us/vtune) for free.

 [Download code from GitHub](https://gist.github.com/Mikea15/aca94cfd4aacd1ee0e120ab03b99d1b7)